Define outcomes and success for your Microsoft Teams adoption

 |Level 3 – Small on-demand project team||Anyone in the organization||General label with standard retention and 6 month renewal.
 May include naming convention (prefix/suffix)||Self-service on demand teams.
 Frictionless provisioning.
 These facilitate smooth collaboration and communications for small project teams looking to get immediate value from company provided services.|

 An essential part of driving digital transformation and usage in Microsoft Teams is working with your business units to understand what needs, opportunities, and difficulties they have.
 While similar to the traditional IT to business conversation, your focus should be on what is needed.
 Listen before moving to technical requirements.
 In many cases, out of the box features in Teams will meet the needs of your organization.

-Best practice: Before you consider developing a custom solution, be sure that your organization is fully using the out of the box capabilities of Office 365.
+Best practice: Before you consider developing a custom solution, be sure that your organization is fully using the out-of-the-box capabilities of Microsoft 365 or Office 365.
 Custom solution development always incurs long term cost for your IT and support departments.

 Take the following steps to streamline your work with business units.
 Recognize that in very large, multi-national corporations this process may continue long after your first large scale deployment of Microsoft Teams:

 - Meet with key influencers within a business unit before engaging the executive to gain insight and alignment.

 - Understand their current solutions for common scenarios (email, SharePoint, Yammer, and other products).

 - Start small by selecting scenarios that map to high impact, low/medium difficulty as you scale,